 So if you’re in Japan in anytime between the end November and early May and want to experience ski/snowboarding in Japan, give Shiga Kogen a go.
 The Snow Monkey Park is also located at the foot of the Shiga Kogen mountains, so you can see things like the photo below.

-For visitors wanting to get the most out of their visit to Shiga Kogen – and experience all that it has to offer – we recommend staying in Ichinose Village.
-As the most central accommodation hub in the resort, the village is surrounded by ski runs and has the greatest concentration of hotels, restaurants and bars in all of Shiga.
+For visitors wanting to get the most out of their visit to Shiga Kogen – and experience all that it has to offer – we recommend staying in Takamagahara.
+As one of the most central accommodation hub in the resort, the village is surrounded by ski runs and has the greatest concentration of hotels, restaurants and bars in all of Shiga.